google-ai-edge/mediapipe/mediapipe/pose_tracking_dll/README.md

 Alternatively `dbg` can be used in place of `opt` to build the library with debug symbols in Visual Studio pdb format.

-The results will be stored in bazel-bin\mediapipe\pose_tracking_dll folder.
+The results will be stored in the bazel-bin\mediapipe\pose_tracking_dll folder.

 ## How to use
 Go to bazel-bin\mediapipe\pose_tracking_dll